shakeelmohamed/egress-bootstrap/README.md

     * Or, you can clone this project in the root of your project directory by running `git clone git@github.com/shakeelmohamed/egress.git`
 * You don't need to declare this module as a dependency in your project's `package.json` file.

+## Current problems (marked with a TODO)

+* There is no significant input validation in place, I suggest using [validator.js](https://github.com/chriso/validator.js) since it's already being used in the browser.
+See the current validation in [public/js/validator.min.js](public/js/validators.js)

 ### Development with Foreman: